 Eswatini Visa Requirements

 Eswatini has a visa-free policy for citizens of South Africa, the EU, the UK, and many other countries for stays of up to 30 days.
-Check the official Eswatini government website for the best info on your individual situation.

 Top Things to Do & Explore in Eswatini

 If you’re coming from Mozambique, one of the areas you can spend a few days in is Siteki.
 Perched on the scenic Lubombo Plateau, Siteki is a tranquil town that offers stunning views of the surrounding valleys.
 The town itself has a laid-back vibe, with friendly locals and a few small markets to explore.
+This part of Eswatini is ideal if you enjoy staying in one peaceful base and exploring on foot or with short drives.

 Go Hiking, Horseriding & Birdwatching

 Mabuda Farm offers a range of hikes to guests and outside visitors.
-You can hike the Shepherd’s Trail or Valley View Trail, both offering stunning vistas of the surrounding countryside
+You can hike the Shepherd’s Trail or Valley View Trail, both offering stunning vistas of the surrounding countryside.
+Go Birdwatching at the Lily Pond and have a picnic – it’s a very charming spot!

 Indulge in Eswatini Coffee

 Whether you’re a coffee lover or someone who enjoys supporting local establishments, Mabuda Coffee is a hidden gem in Siteki.
 The café takes pride in serving high-quality coffee.
-While Eswatini doesn’t produce coffee on a large scale, Mabuda Coffee serves delicious freshly brewed coffee – supporting local or regional roasters when possible.
+While Eswatini doesn’t produce coffee on a large scale, Mabuda Coffee serves delicious, freshly brewed coffee – supporting local or regional roasters when possible.

 Discover Swazi Culture at Mantenga Cultural Village